 What to expect working with Tyler Dueck

-Advice based on experience as a member of the Sutton team and real-estate development experience
+· Advice based on experience as a member of the Sutton West Coast team and Premier Pacific Developments

-A thoughtfully compiled list of properties to view tailored to you
+· A thoughtfully compiled list of properties to view tailored to fit your needs

-A property search database that is updated on a daily bases before the general public have access
+· A Multiple List Service property search database that is updated on a daily bases before the general public have access

 Lenders may charge a mortgage application fee, which will vary depending on the lending institution.
 Mortgage insurance may be required depending on your down payment.

 Before subject removal you may be required to have a property appraised.
 This may be covered by the lender.
 The fee ranges from $300 to $450 plus GST.